California Fire That Killed 3 Threatens Thousands of Homes

 Honea announced the three deaths but declined to provide details.
 California Highway Patrol Officer Ben Draper told the Bay Area News Group that one person was found in a car and apparently had been trying to escape the flames.

-Many homes were incinerated in the Butte County hamlet of Berry Creek, with a population of 525 people.
+Many homes were incinerated in the hamlet of Berry Creek, with a population of 525 people.

+Dozens of evacuees gathered early Thursday at a fairgrounds in the small city of Gridley, trembling in morning cold.
+Among them was Douglas Johnsrude, who packed up his eight dogs and fled his home in the community of Feather Falls on Tuesday.

+Johnsrude, 41, said he assumed his house trailer burned, which would be the second time he’s lost his home in a fire.
+He inherited his mother’s house after her death, but it was destroyed in a 2017 fire.

+Butte County spokeswoman Amy Travis described the evacuation center as a temporary staging area while officials tried to line up hotel rooms for families displaced by the fire amid the COVID-19 pandemic.
+As of Wednesday night, 90 families had been placed in rooms and another 140 were on a waiting list.

+“COVID has changed the way we do sheltering,” she said.
+“We don’t have a lot of hotel rooms here in Butte County, and a lot of them are definitely busy with people that have already made their own hotel arrangements for evacuations.”

-John Sykes, a 50-year resident, managed to flee on Tuesday with his car and some clothes but he watched the town burn from about a mile away.
+John Sykes, a 50-year resident, managed to flee Berry Creek on Tuesday with his car and some clothes but watched the town burn from about a mile (1.6 kilometers) away.

 “The school is gone, the fire department’s gone, the bar’s gone, the laundromat’s gone, the general store’s gone,” he told the Sacramento Bee, adding, “I’ll never go back."